pinnacle-comp/lua-reference/classes/WindowHandle.md

 <div class="language-lua"><pre><code>function WindowHandle:floating()
     -> boolean</code></pre></div>

-Get whether or not this window is floating.
+Gets whether or not this window is floating.

-Shorthand for `handle:props().floating`.